Know Your Rights

 If You Feel Your Rights Have Been Violated

 Remember: police misconduct cannot be challenged on the street.
 Don't physically resist officers or threaten to file a complaint.

-Write down everything you remember, including officers' badge and patrol car numbers, which agency the officers were from, and any other details.
-Get contact information for witnesses.
+Write down everything you remember, including officers' badges and patrol car numbers, which agency the officers were from, and any other details.
+Get the contact information for witnesses.
 If you are injured, take photographs of your injuries (but seek medical attention first).

 File a written complaint with the agency's internal affairs division or civilian complaint board.
 In most cases, you can file a complaint anonymously if you wish.